sinhalvi/kube-demo/README.md

 Set up Flux on the cluster using [https://fluxcd.io/legacy/flux/get-started/].
 Flux watches ECR for changes to the image listed in deployment configuration.
 When it detects a change, it updates the EKS cluster with the new image, no manual helm update needed

 2. gitops deploy workflow
-Setup another workflow in github which can detect the changes in helm chart and automatically apply helm upgrade on git push
+Setup another workflow using github actions which can detect the changes in helm chart and automatically apply helm upgrade to update pods with latest image